mstum/Simplexcel/README.md

     * PublicKey is the full public key token for the assembly (e.g., 0024000004800000940000000602000000240000525341310...)
     * VersionString is the AssemblyInformationalVersion as a string, which may include a suffix if it's a development version (e.g., 2.3.0.177-v3-dev)
     * Version is the AssemblyFileVersion as a Version object, which does include any suffix (e.g., 2.3.0.177)
+* No functional changes, just making sure that this is independent of future changes

 ## 2.3.0 (2019-11-02)
 * Add `Worksheet.FreezeTopLeft` method (by @bcopeland in PR #26) to freeze more than just the top row/left column